 What are the rarest Maine Coon colors?

-The Maine Coon cat breed is known for its striking and diverse coat colors.
 While opinions on rarity can vary, some colors and patterns are considered less common or more unique in the Maine Coon population.
-Here are some examples of what is often considered among the rarest Maine Coon colors:

 Solid White: